DevBas-ed/Guess-the-number/README.md

 2. Clone your forked repository to your local development environment.
 3. Make your desired changes or enhancements to the game.
 4. Commit your changes and push them to your GitHub repository.
-5. Create a pull request to merge your changes back into this main repository.